alpaca-lang/alpaca/Tour.md

 ### Numbers<a id="sec-3-1-2" name="sec-3-1-2"></a>

-MLFE has integers and floats which can't mix with each other at all.
+Alpaca has integers and floats which can't mix with each other at all.
 They have separate arithmetic instructions as in OCaml:

     1 + 2       -- integer
     1.0 +.
 2.0  -- float